Nvpiao/VideoSharing-LAN/README.md

     </a>
 </center>

-## :large_blue_circle: Internationalization
+## Internationalization

 English | [中文文档](README_zh.md)

-## :information_source: Introductions
+## Introductions

-It is a video player as well as the main part of the VideoSharing-LAN project.
-It is created by [QT 5.12.10](https://github.com/qt/qt5/tree/5.12.10).
+VideoSharing-LAN is a LAN video-sharing tool, which is created by [QT 5.12.10](https://github.com/qt/qt5/tree/5.12.10).
+When machines in the same LAN network, people can share the same video through VideoShare-LAN.
+Each of them, who watch the same video, can pause or play at any time.
 Due to the limitation of QT, the player can not provide a decoding service.
 Therefore, [LAVFilters](https://github.com/Nevcairiel/LAVFilters) or [K-lite](http://www.codecguide.com/download_kl.htm) should be installed before you play any vides.
 Now, the player only supports the Win environment.

-## :eight_spoked_asterisk: Features
+## Features

 To be perfected...

-## :gem: Installation
+## Installation

 ### Setup
 ```